speakeztech/mlir-tutorial/docs/tutorials/06-using-traits.md

 **Trait-based approach (operations declare contracts):**
 ```
-Operation: "I'm Pure—no side effects, deterministic, safe to speculate"
+Operation: "I'm Pure, no side effects, deterministic, safe to speculate"
 Pass: "Perfect, I can eliminate you, hoist you, deduplicate you"
 ```

 The pass doesn't need to know what `poly.add` is.
 It only needs to know that `poly.add` is Pure.
-The **trait is a contract**—a zero-method interface that declares behavioral properties.
+The **trait is a contract**, a zero-method interface that declares behavioral properties.

 ### The Real Example: From Zero to Full Optimization